 In the hands of distinguished peers

-Peer reviewers are in charge of assessing and marking the proposals.
+Peer reviewers are in charge of assessing and scoring the proposals.
 Those who pass the quality threshold are ranked.
 Depending on the call budget available, a budgetary cut-off applies to the ranking list and only the highest ranked proposals are offered an ERC grant until the call's budget has been used.

 See also 'Evaluation panels' for more information.